UmmItC/Blog/content/en/blog/Linux/Dual-GPU-Passthrough-virt-manger/dual-gpu-passthrough-part4.md

 	Kernel modules: snd_hda_intel
 ```

-once you saw the result is vfio-pci, Congratulations! your GPU and GPU-Audio was already successful passed!

-if not, you something doing wrong. just do it again!
+When you encounter the `vfio-pci` signal, you've reached the summit!
+Your GPU and GPU Audio have triumphantly made the passage.
+If not, fear not; simply retrace your steps and try again.
+Success is within reach!